evolbioinfo/goalign/README.md

-# GoAlign
+# Goalign
-GoAlign is a set of command line tools to manipulate phylogenetic trees.
+Goalign is a set of command line tools to manipulate multiple alignments.
 It is implemented in [Go](https://golang.org/) language.

 ## Installation
 ### Binaries